 The drug approval is indicated for previously treated patients with locally advanced or metastatic cholangiocarcinoma and tumors with a fusion or other rearrangement of fibroblast growth factor receptor 2 (FGFR2).
 Until now, the standard initial treatment for these patients has been a combination of chemotherapy.

-TUESDAY, Nov.
-26, 2019 -- Oxbryta (voxelotor) has been granted accelerated approval for the treatment of sickle cell disease in patients ages 12 years and older, the U.S. Food and Drug Administration announced Monday.
+TUESDAY, April 14, 2020 -- Koselugo (selumetinib) has received the first approval for treatment of neurofibromatosis type 1 (NF1) in children ages 2 years and older, the U.S. Food and Drug Administration announced Friday.

 Approved specifically for patients with symptomatic, inoperable plexiform neurofibromas (PNs), Koselugo, a kinase inhibitor, works by blocking a key enzyme to help stop the tumor from growing.
 The FDA notes that NF1 occurs in one of every 3,000 infants, and 30 to 50 percent of patients born with NF1 develop at least one PN.